John Paintsil: Personal life

 Paintsil's family reportedly received repeated death threats in Ghana.
 His younger brother Mark fled to Israel on a tourist visa.
 His visa expired and he was jailed whilst applying for political asylum pending immigration status decisions.
 According to Mark, the rest of the family is in Britain and cannot go back to Ghana.
 He was quoted as saying "I cannot return to Ghana because I truly fear for my life.
 My sister, after returning to Ghana, joined my brother and parents in London immediately, and now I am in prison and there is nothing I can do."
 John is also famous for his lap of honor at home matches, he sometimes only wears one sleeve on his left arm in the winter, leaving his right arm bare by simply cutting off the other sleeve.
 During an interview with The West Ham Way, Paintsil revealed that a dream where he played particularly well with one long and one short sleeve led to him adopting this unusual habit.

+In September 2024, Paintsil was involved in a car crash along with Otto Addo and Fatau Dauda after their vehicle was damaged as it avoided a head-on collision with a pick-up truck that veered into their lane.
+The Ghana Football Association issued a statement shortly after the incident confirming that all three individuals were in stable condition.